 Although the drag and drop editor is easy to use, it does not allow for much HTML or CSS customization beyond its features.

 Note: Since the drag and drop editor comes courtesy of a third party source, its features and future roadmap are not set by Iterable and are subject to change.
+You can find more information on the drag & drop editor and functionality here.

 Side by Side Editor